Ancient Writing On A 3,400-Year-Old Egyptian Tomb May Be The First Written Version Of Our ABC’s

 Inscribed delicately into limestone on the 3,400-year-old tomb of an ancient Egyptian official named Sennefer, what may be the world’s first written version of our ABCs has been discovered.
 In a dazzling attempt at creating a crafty mnemonic phrase, these letters were written mainly in Semitic, with the University of British Columbia’s Professor Thomas Schneider noting that “all the words appear to be of foreign linguistic origin.”

-The language that we find ourselves speaking today is one that is Semitic, and came from the language that was once spoken by ancient Phoenicians in the Mediterranean around 3,400 years ago.
+The language that we find ourselves speaking today is one that is Semitic and came from the language that was once spoken by ancient Phoenicians in the Mediterranean around 3,400 years ago.
 The initial discovery of the alphabet inside the Egyptian tomb was made in 1995 by archaeologists who were involved with the Cambridge Theban Tombs Project, as Live Science report, and Schneider has finally managed to successfully decipher it.

-After carefully reading through the words, it was discovered that three of these would have all begun with what would have been the Semitic equal of the letters, B, C and D, something that Professor Schneider said “would be the first historical attestation of ‘our’ alphabet sequence.”
+After carefully reading through the words, it was discovered that three of these would have all begun with what would have been the Semitic equal of the letters, B, C and D, something that Professor Schneider said, “would be the first historical attestation of ‘our’ alphabet sequence.”

 Gazing at one area of the limestone in the tomb of the Egyptian official, hieroglyphs translating to earth snail that read “bibiya-ta” were found, along with the word dove, which reads “garu.”
 The third word after this would be “da’at” or kite.